Identification for Ignite! & Discover

 The Discover program starts in third grade.
 Families do not need to fill out an application.
 Families of students who qualify for the Discover program are notified in the spring of second grade for incoming third grade.
 After the initial entry point of third grade, families are notified as their child becomes eligible.

 Parents or guardians may appeal identification decisions by writing a letter of request for reconsideration to the District Selection Committee.
 A Home Observation Inventory is required.
 Staff members may also request further consideration for a student by submitting a Teacher Observation Inventory.
 The District Selection Committee will review each request and determine appropriate action.
+Please see the link below for a PDF version of the Home Observation Inventory; if you’d like a Microsoft Word version, please e-mail your school’s gifted specialist.

 Appeal Due Dates: